 - Altered by action of the FEC, May 2004, to include a grandfather clause governing change of criteria for tenure; approved by the Dean of the College and the President, June 2004.

 Section VIII establishes the standards of evaluation assigned to each of the three areas of faculty work.
 Assessments using these standards provide the basis for decisions on retention, tenure and promotion.
 The College expects a record of excellence in all three areas of assessment, except in instances of non-tenure track faculty seeking promotions (indicated below).
 Candidates for tenure and/or promotion must meet the standard in each area.

 If evaluation criteria are changed within the two-year period prior to tenure evaluation, a tenure candidate may, at his or her request, be evaluated by the criteria in effect during the year of the candidate’s fourth-year review.
-Such a request must be submitted to the Dean in writing as a part of the tenure application.
+Such a request must be submitted to the Dean of the Faculty in writing as a part of the tenure application.

 Teaching: Effective teaching is central to Rhodes’ educational mission.
 Teaching includes traditional classroom and laboratory instruction (disciplinary or interdisciplinary), leading internships or fellowships, and supervising directed inquiries, honors projects and/or other forms of student research or creative activity.
-In evaluating Faculty performance in this area, the following standards apply:
+In evaluating performance in this area, the following standards apply:

-- A faculty member sustains in his or her classes a consistent engagement with matters of substance and importance in the subject area.
+- Faculty members sustain in their classes a consistent engagement with matters of substance and importance in the subject area.

-- A faculty member demonstrates command of the subject material and the critical issues surrounding it.
+- Faculty members demonstrate command of the subject material and the critical issues surrounding it.

-- A faculty member constructs syllabi that make grading policies and course goals clear.
+- Faculty members construct syllabi that make grading policies and course goals clear.

-- A faculty member designs student assignments and projects that demonstrably advance course goals.
+- Faculty members design student assignments and projects that demonstrably advance course goals.

-- A faculty member organizes courses in ways that reflect an effective pedagogy, and result in successful educational outcomes.
+- Faculty members organize courses in ways that reflect an effective pedagogy, and result in successful educational outcomes.

-- A faculty member develops in students the ability to think critically on the subjects studied and to communicate effectively about these subjects.
+- Faculty members develop in students the ability to think critically on the subjects studied and to communicate effectively about these subjects.